jrochkind/bento_search/README.md

 # BentoSearch

-bento_search provides an abstraction/normalization layer for querying and displaying results for external search engines.
+bento_search provides an abstraction/normalization layer for querying and displaying results for external search engines, in Ruby on Rails.
+Requires Rails3 and tested only under ruby 1.9.3.

 It is focused on use cases for academic libraries, but may be useful in generic cases too.
 Initially, engine adapters are planned to be provided for: